THE LOGIC NOTES

 : Proof involving a theorem

 to represent the claim that A is a theorem.
+Not all theorems are implications, but many important ones are.
 As a special case of the deduction equivalence, an implication A IMP B is a theorem iff AB (that is, iff the sequent A : B is provable).
 Hence whenever a conclusion is deducible from premises there is a logical theorem attesting to the fact.

 Theorems can be used in the proof of sequents with nonempty premise sides. thmProof shows an example.
 The theorem